-This cheesy leek and potato pie is a great budget meal to make to help you with dieting, you can find lots more here.
+This cheesy leek and potato pie is a great budget meal to make to help you with dieting, you can find lots more meal ideas in my budget meals guide.
 I always find potatoes are good ingredients for budget meals so check my potatoes guide for more ideas too.

 Which meal do you struggle with ideas for?
 I have lists of breakfast ideas and lunch ideas if that helps you.
 Popular choices are macaroni cheese, gardener’s pie, homity pie and cowboy cheesy potato bake.

 I have a lot of weight loss guides and support if you want to exercise including if you have a condition like fibromyalgia.

 Have a good look around and see how I can help you achieve your weight loss goals.
 Request my free resources to get you started too!Print